JiahuiCai/Blender_Interactive_Motion_Path/readme.rst

 - The core idea comes from the Disney Research paper, `Tangent-Space Optimization for Interactive Animation Control <https://studios.disneyresearch.com/2019/07/12/tangent-space-optimization-of-controls-for-character-animation/>`__

 - The code is presented for reference only.
-The tool is not ready for production due to some limitations mentioned below, specifically quaternions do work at all.
+The tool is not ready for production due to some limitations mentioned below, specifically quaternions do not work at all.

 - Feel free to ask me any questions if the code is confusing as I had to hack a bit for specific gizmo behaviors.